mdabrowski1990/uds/docs/source/pages/knowledge_base/packet.rst

 Basing on CAN Identifier value, it is possible to distinguish :ref:`an addressing type <knowledge-base-addressing>`, a sender and a target/targets entities of a packet.

+.. note:: With normal addressing, both 11-bit (standard) and 29-bit (extended) CAN Identifiers are allowed.

 Following parameters specifies `Network Address Information`_ when Normal Addressing is used:
  - CAN ID